 - Full-spectrum topical – These most likely won’t show up, but it’s not 100% certain.

 Note to consumers: there is one exception to this rule, transdermal patches.
 These products are specifically designed to have cannabinoids penetrate deep.
-Some transdermal applications may reach the capillaries, which then causes it to enter the bloodstream.
+Some transdermal applications may reach the capillaries, which then causes them to enter the bloodstream.
 So, if the CBD transdermal is a full-spectrum product, it’s possible that some THC could enter the bloodstream.

 What Type of Topical CBD Products Are There?